Challenging claims of "elliptic flow" by comparing azimuth quadrupole and jet-related angular correlations from Au-Au collisions at $\sqrt{s_{NN}} = $ 62 and 200 GeV: quadrupole vs jet trends

 \section{quadrupole vs jet trends}

-A unique finding of Ref.~\cite{anomalous} was the ``sharp transition'' separating Glauber linear superposition and apparent \aa transparency within the more-peripheral half of the total cross section and strong deviations from the GLS trend still consistent with a pQCD description within the more-central half.
-The NJ quadrupole data reported in Ref.~\cite{davidhq} demonstrated remarkably simple energy and centrality trends for all \auau (or Pb-Pb) centralities and all energies above 13 GeV.
+A unique finding of Ref.~\cite{anomalous} was the ``sharp transition'' (in jet structure trends from \auau\ collisions) separating Glauber linear superposition and apparent \aa\ transparency within the more-peripheral half of the total cross section and strong deviations from the GLS trend still consistent with a pQCD description within the more-central half~\cite{hardspec,fragevo}.
+The NJ quadrupole data reported in Ref.~\cite{davidhq} demonstrated remarkably simple energy and centrality trends for all \auau\ (or Pb-Pb) centralities and all energies above 13 GeV.
 We make direct comparisons between jet-related systematics and the nonjet quadrupole.
 We emphasize the relation of data trends to initial-state geometry parameters and possible QCD mechanisms.